 Premier League social media fans table

 Looking at the pure number of Fans, it is clear that the club with the most fans on Facebook is Manchester United.
 They are dominating in terms of Fans (72,115,472) and also shows what an immense brand the Red Devils from Manchester are.
-Runner-up are Arsenal with 37,438,561 Fans.
-That means that Manchester United have 1.9 times more fans than Arsenal – what a number that is!
+Runner-up is Arsenal with 37,438,561 Fans.
+That means that Manchester United has 1.9 times more fans than Arsenal – what a number that is!

 So, we have done the groundwork for Facebook, but how do the numbers look for Twitter?
 Are they similar to Facebook, or is someone else leading on the microblogging network?